kelwilson/personal-portfolio/README.md

 - Frameworks
 - gitbash, github, vs code, figma

 ## Getting Started

-**my first microverse project. testing my skills on what i have learned so far, using gitbash, github and vs code. practicing the best coding practices and how to use linters for debugging and syntax error checks**
+**my first portfolio-project, use figma templates to create a personal portfolio, using html/ css and flex for styling**

 ### To Access my project locally you can follow these steps

 1. Enter this url: https://github.com/kelwilson/Hello-world in your web browser.
 2. Once opened navigate to the top left level of the project a green code download button will be visible on the righthand side.
 3. Select download Zip option from drop down menu.
 4. Once the download is complete you will be able to access my project locally.
    Here is my repository link: https://github.com/kelwilson/Hello-world

 ### Prerequisites